Why do you call your program “self-protection” instead of “self-defense?”

 Are any of your classes co-ed?

 We usually teach women only courses to ensure the comfort of the attendees.
 If an organization requests a co-ed class, we will certainly work with them.
-However, we would then ask that same organization to also offer an additional class that is women only.
+However, we would then ask that same organization to also offer an additional class that is women only for their comfort.

 Where are your classes held?

 I carry a concealed firearm.
-Would your program help me in any way?
+Would your program be helpful to me?

 Are these martial arts classes?